-14.0 CLEANUP AND RESTORATION
+13.0 CLEANUP AND RESTORATION

 Timely cleanup and restoration will assist in minimizing potential environmental impacts associated with the Project.
-Procedures for cleanup and restoration are described in the following sections (BMP Document Section 11.0).
-Within 10 days of the completion of final restoration activities, the Certificate Holders will notify the PSC Secretary that all restoration has been completed in compliance with the Certificate and the Order(s) approving this EM&CP (CC48).
+Procedures for cleanup and restoration are described in the following sections (2012 BMPs, Section 11.0).
+In accordance with CC 48, within 10 days of the completion of final restoration activities, the Certificate Holders will notify the PSC Secretary that all restoration has been completed in compliance with the Certificate and the Order(s) approving the EM&CP (CC#48).

-14.1 CLEANUP STANDARDS AND PRACTICES
+13.1 CLEANUP STANDARDS AND PROCEDURES

-In accordance with the BMP Document, cleanup, restoration, and revegetation procedures will be ongoing during construction as each Segment is completed.
+In accordance with the BMP document, clean-up, restoration, and revegetation procedures will be ongoing during construction as each Segment is completed.
 During construction, road and construction ROWs will be kept free of debris and discarded material to the greatest extent possible.
-As construction continues, each Segment of the ROW will be thoroughly cleaned after construction is completed on that section.
-Vegetation clearing, and disposal methods are summarized in Section 8.0 of this EM&CP as well as indicated on the Plan & Profile Drawings in Appendix C. All cleared vegetation will be disposed of in accordance with the appropriate disposal techniques described in Section 8.4 (BMP Document Section 11.1).
+As construction continues, each section of the ROWs will be thoroughly cleaned after construction is completed on that particular section.
+Vegetation clearing, and disposal methods are summarized in Section 7.0 of this EM&CP and are indicated on the Plan & Profile Drawings in Appendix C. All cleared vegetation will be disposed of in accordance with the appropriate disposal techniques described in Section 7.0.
+All man-made debris, including piping, fencing, wiring, and any other materials used during construction, will be disposed of at an approved disposal site in compliance with all appropriate environmental regulations (CC#8).
+No man-made debris be burned or buried (2012 BMPs, Section 11.1).